neurallayer/awesome-dotnet-datascience/README.md

 ## Machine Learning and Differential Programming
 * [ML.NET](https://github.com/dotnet/machinelearning) - Cross-platform open-source machine learning framework which makes machine learning accessible to .NET developers.
 This framework wraps several other libraries and is actively being developed.
 So a great place to start.
 * [SciSharp STACK](https://scisharp.github.io/SciSharp/) - A rich machine learning ecosystem for .NET created by porting the most popular libraries to C#.
 Since the APIs of the ported libraries are so similar to the originals you can easily re-use all existing resources, documentation and community solutions to common problems in C# or F# without much effort.
 Severel of their packages are listed separately on this page.
-* [Infer.NET](https://dotnet.github.io/infer/) - A framework for running Bayesian inference in graphical models.
-It can also be used for probabilistic programming.
 * [Accord.NET](http://accord-framework.net/) - Machine learning framework combined with audio and image processing libraries (computer vision, computer audition, signal processing and statistics).
-Merged with [AForge.NET](http://www.aforgenet.com/framework/)
+Merged with [AForge.NET](http://www.aforgenet.com/framework/).
 * [numl](http://numl.net/index.html) - This library is designed to assist in the use of common Machine Learning Algorithms in conjunction with the .NET platform.
 It is designed to include the most popular supervised and unsupervised learning algorithms while minimizing the friction involved with creating the predictive models.
 * [FsLab](https://fslab.org/) - FsLab is a curated collection of open source F# packages for data-science.
 Together with your editor or Jupyter notebook these packages allow you to rapidly develop scalable, high-performance analytics and visualizations using succinct, type-safe, production-ready code.
-* [Spreads](https://github.com/Spreads/Spreads/) - Series and Panels for Real-time and Exploratory Analysis of Data Streams.
-Spreads library is optimized for performance and memory usage.
-It is several times faster than other open source projects.
+* [Infer.NET](https://dotnet.github.io/infer/) - A framework for running Bayesian inference in graphical models.
+It can also be used for probabilistic programming.
 * [Synapses](https://github.com/mrdimosthenis/Synapses) - An in-memory neural network library written in F#.
 * [Torch.NET](https://github.com/SciSharp/Torch.NET) - .NET bindings for PyTorch.
 Machine Learning with C# / F# with Multi-GPU/CPU support
 * [TorchSharp](https://github.com/xamarin/TorchSharp) - TorchSharp is a .NET library that provides access to the library that powers PyTorch.
 It is a work in progress, but already provides a .NET API that can be used to perform (1) various operations on ATen Tensors; (2) scoring of TorchScript models; (3) Training of simple neural networks.
 Current focus is to bind the entire API surfaced by libtorch.